birthofq/birthofq.github.io/_posts/2025-03-16-intelligent-social-matching-with-semantic-tagging.md

 ### User Behavior Learning

 The longer people use the system, the smarter it gets.
-If someone consistently connects with others based on their "jazz music" tag but ignores connections based on their "cooking" tag, the system learns to prioritize music based connections for them.
+For example, if someone consistently connects with others based on their "jazz music" tag but ignores connections based on their "cooking" tag, the system learns to prioritize music-based connections for them.

 I've seen this kind of behavioral learning transform a good matching system into an exceptional one.
 It's like having thousands of tiny personalization knobs that adjust themselves.